These days, home equity is booming thanks to rapidly appreciating property values.

-1. Rising home prices – when home prices climb higher, you will gain equity simply because your property will be worth more.
+When property values climb higher, you will gain equity simply because your home or condo will be worth more.
 It’s as simple as that.

-For example, if your home is currently worth $100,000, and then rises to $125,000 in five years, you’ll have $25,000 more equity.
+For example, if your home was worth $200,000, and then rose to $250,000 after five years, you’d have $50,000 more equity.

-3. Larger mortgage payments – if you make larger payments each month, with the extra portion going toward principal, you will pay off your mortgage much faster and gain home equity a lot quicker.
+If you make larger payments each month, with the extra portion going toward principal, you will pay off your mortgage much faster and gain home equity a lot quicker.
 Simple and effective.

 You can go with a biweekly mortgage payment plan, where you make 26 half payments throughout the year, which equates to 13 monthly payments.

 This will shave down your mortgage term, save you a ton in interest, and help you build home equity a lot faster.